joh-dev/HYPERFIGHT/README.md

 2D one-hit fighting game, made with Godot 3.2 and GodotSteam.

 ## Building
+**Please read README.txt in resources/font/raw for more information about downloading the default fonts, as they are not included!**
 ### With Steam integration
 Use GodotSteam for Godot 3.2 (https://github.com/Gramps/GodotSteam) and follow the instructions.